marcosdiez/shareviahttp/README.md

 ## ChangeLog
+v2.04:
+- Google told me my app must have a privacy policy or else it would be removed from the store.
+So I added one.

 v2.00:
 - This app finally has an App icon, so one can pick which files will be sent.